 The Compliance Auditor must demonstrate competence in the field of compliance audits, and must be thoroughly familiar with the requirements which a CA service imposes on the issuance and management of certificates.

 8.3 Assessor's relationship to assessed entity

 The Compliance Auditor should not have any financial, legal or organizational relationship with the audited party.
-A person cannot be Compliance Auditor if he/she:

 8.4 Topics covered by assessment